getporter/porter/docs/content/cli/installations_install.md

   -d, --driver string               Specify a driver to use.
 Allowed values: docker, debug (default "docker") -f, --file string                 Path to the porter manifest file.
 Defaults to the bundle in the current directory.
-      --force                       Force a fresh pull of the bundle -h, --help                        help for upgrade
+      --force                       Force a fresh pull of the bundle -h, --help                        help for install
-      --insecure-registry           Don't require TLS for the registry -n, --namespace string            Namespace of the specified installation.
+      --insecure-registry           Don't require TLS for the registry -l, --label strings               Associate the specified labels with the installation.
+May be specified multiple times.
+  -n, --namespace string            Create the installation in the specified namespace.
 Defaults to the global namespace.
       --no-logs                     Do not persist the bundle execution logs --param stringArray           Define an individual parameter in the form NAME=VALUE.
 Overrides parameters otherwise set via --parameter-set.
 May be specified multiple times.
-  -p, --parameter-set stringArray   Name of a parameter set file for the bundle.
-May be either a named set of parameters or a filepath, and specified multiple times.
+  -p, --parameter-set stringArray   Name of a parameter set for the bundle.
+It should be a named set of parameters and may be specified multiple times.
   -r, --reference string            Use a bundle in an OCI registry specified by the given reference.
-      --version string              Version to which the installation should be upgraded.
-This represents the version of the bundle, which assumes the convention of setting the bundle tag to its version.
 ```

 ### Options inherited from parent commands